FbW-E01/TeamOne-StringsObjects/workplan.md

 - create branch and work on our branch.
+X
 - every question we finished we commit and push.
+X
 - we screen share review every ones code together.
-- meeting at the end of the day..
+- meeting at the end of the day.
--
+- change README.md file

 # String